sulu/sulu-ecommerce-docs/docs/shop/products/products.rst

 upload another file with new products you can reuse your personal mapping in order to safe time.

-Once you successfully have created the mapping the csv file is ready to be imported.
+Once you successfully have created the mapping, the csv file is ready to be imported.
 However this is not done directly.
-As creating new products with all their dependencies to e.g. media files can take some time this import job is passed to a gearman worker which starts to import your products once the system is ready to do so.
+As creating new products with all their dependencies, e.g. media files, can take some time this import job is passed to a `gearman worker <http://gearman.org/>`_ which starts to import your products once the system is ready to do so.
 Once the import is finished an email will be send to the email address defined in your sulu account and a reindex script for elasticsearch will push your products to the elasticsearch index.

-.. hint:: Images should always be uploaded before running your product import.
+.. hint:: Images should always be uploaded before running the product import.

 Add Product manually
 --------------------

 Adding a new product manually is very easy.
 Open your Sulu admin interface and navigate to the *PIM* section.
 Add a new product and make sure you support at least the required fields.
-Once you click safe, the product is stored to the database.
-There are two product states *activ* and *inactive* to choose if your product should be visible for a user or not.
+Once you click save, the product is stored to the database.
+There are two product states *activ* and *inactive* to choose if your product should be visible in the shop or not.